 Good cooks already know how important spices are in meal preparation.
-But not only do herbs and spices make foods taste better, they may help you live longer and healthier.
-So says a whole slew of experts, including Drs.
+Not only do herbs and spices make food taste better, they may help you live healthier and longer.
+So says a slew of experts, including Drs.
 Mehmet Oz and Michael Roizen (the "You" doctors), Dr. Andrew Weil (a proponent of integrative medicine) and Alison Gernand (from the University of Texas School of Public Health).
-Studies show that adding spices to a diet helps to ward off disease, regulates cholesterol and blood pressure and prevents upset stomach and other ailments.
+Studies show that adding spices to a diet helps ward off disease, regulates cholesterol and blood pressure and averts upset stomach, amongst other ailments.

-So to prepare savory dishes at home, be sure to keep plenty of these healthy spices in a well-stocked kitchen.
+So to prepare savory dishes at home, be sure to keep the following healthy spices in a well-stocked kitchen.
 Think of it as inexpensive, preventative medicine: